contrasec-fi/keycloak/README.md

 Keycloak based access control layer solution with APISIX was designed to replace and give an alternative for Umbrella and Keyrock based solution.

+Keycloak uses PostgreSQL to store users, groups and realms that contains access control related policies for users.

 # 2 Configurations

 Deployment is via GitLab CI/CD pipeline.